PetoLau/jekyll-now/_posts/2018-03-13-TSrepr-clustering-time-series-representations.md

 We can see 5 typical extracted profiles - red lines (medoids of clusters).
 The next two clusters are one-elemental, so they can be referred as outliers.

 Now, let's try some more sophisticated method for the extraction of seasonal profiles - **GAM regression coefficients**.
-By `repr_gam` function, we can extract double seasonal regression coefficients - daily and weekly.
+By `repr_gam` function, we can extract double seasonal regression coefficients - daily and weekly (you can read more about the [analysis of seasonal time series with **GAM** here](https://petolau.github.io/Analyzing-double-seasonal-time-series-with-GAM-in-R/)).
 However, the number of weekly seasonal regression coefficients will be only 6, because the number of the second seasonality coefficients is set to freq_2 / freq_1, so 48*7 / 48 = 7, and 7 - 1 = 6 because of splines computation (differentiation).
 I will again use `repr_matrix` function.

 {% highlight r %}